docker-hy/docker-hy.github.io/exercises.md

 ### 1.6 ###

-Create a Dockerfile that uses `devopsdockeruh/overwrite_cmd_exercise` as a FROM and works only as a clock.
+Create a Dockerfile that starts with `FROM devopsdockeruh/overwrite_cmd_exercise` and works only as a clock.

-The developer has documented how the application works.
-But we'd like to create a simplified version of it.
+The developer has poorly documented how the application works.
+Passing flags will open different functionalities, but we'd like to create a simplified version of it.

 Add a CMD line to the Dockerfile and tag it as "docker-clock" so that `docker run docker-clock` starts the application and the clock output.